le717/Blocks/Documentation/Tutorial.md

 And you thought modding was going to be easy. :stuck_out_tongue:

-This is that special circumstance I mentioned in Mini-lesson #1.
+This is that special circumstance I mentioned in Lesson #1.

 *Coming Soon.*